terodox/terodox.tech/content/posts/2019-09-29--web-components-part-5/index.md

 We can now style elements inside the shadow DOM from outside using CSS custom properties, but what if we want to style the contents of the component based on properties of the host?

 The `:host` psuedo class can help.
-Using the `:host` psuedo class we can apply different styles depending on styles applied to our custom element.
+Using it we can apply different styles depending on what a consumer applies to our custom element tag.
 A quick example should help to clarify things:

 ```javascript
 class StyledHeader extends HTMLElement {